sanjayamirthraj/eigengames/README.md

 }
 ```

-#### Dependency Resolution
+#### Dependency Resolution Algorithm

-The parallel pool implements dependency resolution through the `Ready()` method in the transaction list.
-This method:
+The critical innovation lies in the transaction dependency resolution algorithm.
+The `Ready()` method implements a sophisticated approach to determine transaction execution order:

-1. Sorts transactions by nonce to respect the basic ordering requirement
+1. Retrieves candidate transactions for processing
+2. Applies a multi-criteria sorting algorithm considering dependencies, nonces, and economic incentives
-2. Separates transactions into independent and dependent groups
+3. Separates transactions into independent and dependent groups
-3. Returns independent transactions first, allowing them to be processed in parallel
-4. Groups dependent transactions based on their dependencies
+4. Returns an optimally ordered transaction set for execution

+This methodology resembles workflow scheduling in parallel computing environments:

 ```go
 // Ready returns a nonce-sorted slice of transactions that are ready to be executed.